 *Increases the activity of enzymes

 With both of my current dogs being immune compromised due to their former conventional care and in the case of my American Bully, King, from a line of conventionally reared dogs, I knew I would need to help them further.
 In addition to being fed from organic, pastured-raised animals, I began feeding them the BioAg product that was left over from my sweet Great Dane, Meshach.
 King showed such rapid improvement – he lost weight, gained a much softer, shinier coat, and began detoxifying all of the chemicals his little body was apparently loaded with.
-I also use the Young Living Essential Oils with him in a weekly raindrop technique (which I have shared in previous posts and will share more in future posts).
+I also use quality, branded essential oils with him in a weekly raindrop technique (which I have shared in previous posts and will share more in future posts).
 He is strong, agile, full of energy and spunk now as he ought to be.
 He moves with speed and efficiency – and is quite the character in our home, the ever present comedian.

 Our other dog, Schatzie who is an American Dingo mix, took a little longer to come around.
 She was in bad shape though when we got her.
 Her coat felt like straw to the touch and had not been groomed in a very long time.
 She had other health issues we discovered as well.
 But with the raw diet, good grooming, BioAg, and a couple of other supplemental aids she is coming along.
 Her coat is thick, shiny and soft to the touch.
 She has gained musculature, strength, and her teeth are 100% better.
 They are not perfect but oh so much better and so is her breath!
 I don’t attribute all of this to the product but to the combination of the raw diet, following all the laws of health, etc. I do know, however, that the fulvic-humic acid supplement makes a noticeable difference in my dogs overall health and well being.